nxvnth/Automatic-Email-Reply-System-for-Film-Equipment-Rental-Service/README.md

 ## Categories and Actions:
 ### Inquiry Handling:
   * Database: Develop an SQL database to store details about film equipment.
-  * Action: When an inquiry email is received, check the database for item availability.
+  * Action: When an inquiry email is received, check the database for item avalability.
   * If available, reply with the item's price.
   * If not available, suggest similar available items.
 ### Review Handling: